Implicit neural representations for accurate estimation of the standard model of white matter: Methods

 \subsection{Generation of simulated ground truth data}

 In silico experiments were conducted on simulated data obtained from one brain (subject 011) of the MGH Connectome Diffusion Microstructure Dataset \citep{Tian2022CDMD}.
-The dMRI data were acquired on the 3T Connectome MRI scanner (Magnetom CONNECTOM, Siemens Healthineers).
+The dMRI data were acquired on the 3T Connectome MRI scanner (Magnetom CONNECTOM, Siemens Healthineers) \review{at 2mm isotropic resolution}.
 The acquisitions with $\text{b}=[0, 50, 350, 800, 1500,\\ 2400, 3450, 4750, 6000]$$\mathrm{s/mm^2}$ and $\Delta = 19$ms were selected.
 The lowest 4 b-values were acquired with 32 uniformly distributed diffusion encoding directions, the highest 4 b-values with 64.
 The dataset also contained 50 b=0s/mm$^{2}$ volumes.
 More details about the imaging parameters and processing can be found in \citep{Tian2022ComprehensiveGradients}.
-The SM was fitted with the SMI toolbox \citep{Coelho2022ReproducibilitySystems} to generate a set of realistic SM kernel parameters for $f_i$, $D_i$, $D_e$, and $D_p$, using $l_{max}=4$ and noise bias correction with a sigma map acquired through MP-PCA \citep{Veraart2016DenoisingTheory}.
-To enhance the smoothness of the kernel maps, anisotropic diffusion filtering was performed using MATLAB’s imdiffusefilt function with three iterations (N=3) and minimal connectivity.
+The SM was fitted with the SMI toolbox \citep{Coelho2022ReproducibilitySystems} to generate a set of realistic SM kernel parameters for $f_i$, $D_i$, $D_e$, and $D_p$, using $l_{max}=4$ and noise bias correction with a sigma map acquired through MP-PCA \citep{Veraart2016DenoisingTheory}. \review{Further settings were 2 compartments (intra- and extra-axonal), $10^6$ training samples and 1 Nlevels.} To enhance the smoothness of the kernel maps, anisotropic diffusion filtering was performed using MATLAB’s imdiffusefilt function with three iterations (N=3) and minimal connectivity.
 The SH coefficients $p_{lm}$ of the FOD were calculated using Multi-Shell Multi-Tissue Constrained Spherical Deconvolution (MSMT CSD) \citep{jeurissen2014multi} for $l_{max} = [2,4,6,8]$.
 The simulated signals corresponding to these parameters were calculated from the SM signal equation with a published optimized acquisition protocol \citep{Coelho2022ReproducibilitySystems}: $\text{b}=[0, 1000, 2000, 8000, 5000, 2000] \, \mathrm{s/mm^2}$, number of directions $[4, 20, 40, 40, 35, 15]$, and B-tensor shape $b_\Delta = [1, 1, 1, 1, 0.8, 0]$.
-Directions were optimized by minimization of the electric potential energy on a hemisphere \citep{garyfallidis2014dipy} after which half of the directions were flipped.
-Finally, Gaussian noise was added.
-The standard deviation of the noise distribution was determined by the mean of the b=0s/mm$^{2}$ acquisitions and the SNR (20,50 or $\infty$), resulting in a spatially varying standard deviation.
+Directions were optimized by minimization of the electric potential energy on a hemisphere \citep{garyfallidis2014dipy} after which half of the directions were flipped. \review{The image resolution was kept identical to the original dataset at 2mm isotropic.} Finally, Gaussian \review{or Rician} noise was added.
+The standard deviation of the noise distribution was determined by the mean of the b=0s/mm$^{2}$ acquisitions and the SNR (20,50 or $\infty$ \review{on the b=0s/mm$^{2}$ images}), resulting in a spatially varying standard deviation.
 Free water contributions and TE dependence were not considered.
 Non-white matter voxels are masked out as their influence on the loss value will decrease the performance of parameter estimation on white matter voxels.
 A white matter mask was generated with the Freesurfer \citep{FISCHL2012774} segmentation which is included in the MGH dataset.
 Voxels with $D_e > D_p$ were also masked out as these represent nonphysical behavior.